leechunyen/smtp-client/README.md

 # smtp-client
- this is a web base SMTP client
+ this is a web base SMTP client you can send email using it.\
+ just duwnload and put it in to Web Server.\
+ the 'index.html' is a ready Web UI to use.

 ## Library
  Bootstrap\